All Episodes

 It all seems very American.

-Let me wipe my eye, be still my beating heart.
+Let me wipe my eye.

-Uh so there you you sports fans, you brutes, you violent brutes.
+So there, you sports fans, you brutes, you violent brutes.

-Uh safer, more polite, more middle class, nonviolent, uh, and they're they're just trying to send us a message.
+And they're just trying to send us a message.

 Why is America so delicate with the enemy?

-He begins by writing there's something rather odd in the way America has come to fight its wars since World War II.
+He begins by writing, there's something rather odd in the way America has come to fight its wars since World War II.

-For one thing, it's now unimaginable that we would use anything approaching the full measure of our military power, the nuclear option aside, in the wars we fight, and this seems only reasonable given the relative weakness of our third world enemies in Vietnam and in the Middle East.
+For one thing, it's now unimaginable that we would use anything approaching the full measure of our military power, the nuclear option aside, in the wars we fight.

-But the fact is that we lost in Vietnam, and today, despite our vast power, we're just slogging along, if admirably in Iraq against a hit-and-run insurgency that can't stop us, even as we seem unable to stop it.
+But the fact is that we lost in Vietnam, and today, despite our vast power, we're just slogging along, if admirably, in Iraq against a hit-and-run insurgency that can't stop us, even as we seem unable to stop it.

-Yet no one, uh including very likely the insurgents themselves, believes that America lacks the raw power to defeat this insurgency if it wants to.
+Yet no one, including very likely the insurgents themselves, believes that America lacks the raw power to defeat this insurgency if it wants to.

-So clearly it is America that determines the scale of this war.
+So clearly, it is America that determines the scale of this war.

 It is America, in fact, that fights so as to make a little room for an insurgency.